fannynabis/chameleon-documentation-en/tabelle__datensatz.md

 Löscht den aktiven Datensatz.
 Nach dem Löschen landet der Benutzer wieder auf der Listenansicht der Tabelle.

+The active data set will be deleted.
+Afterwards the user will get displayed the list view of the table.

 <br>

 ##### Sprache kopieren